Pattern Hopf algebras: Freeness of commutative presheaves

 \section{Freeness of commutative presheaves}

-We start this section with a discussion on factorization theorems on combinatorial presheaves.
-We will observe that the factorizations of objects in connected associative presheaves into irreducibles is unique up to some possible commutativity. this is a general fact on associative presheaves, and is a central point in establishing freeness of any pattern Hopf algebra so far in the literature.
+We start this section with a discussion of factorization theorems for combinatorial presheaves.
+We will observe that the factorization of an object in a connected associative presheaf into irreducibles is unique up to some possible commutativity.
+This is a general fact for associative presheaves, and is a central point in establishing freeness of any pattern Hopf algebra so far in the literature.

 We also dedicate some attention to commutative presheaves.
 An almost immediate consequence of the general fact discussed above is that the pattern algebra of a commutative presheaf is free.

 We also explore specific combinatorial presheaves that can be endowed with a commutative structure.
 The main examples are graphs, already studied in \cite{whitney1932coloring}, marked graphs (see \cref{sec:mgraphpatalg}), set partitions (see \cref{sec:spartpatalg}), simplicial complexes and posets.